fatima-dakalbab/cvr-fdr-analyzer/README.md

 ## Prerequisites

-Before installing the JavaScript dependencies ensure that you have the following software available locally:
+Before installing the project dependencies ensure that you have the following software available locally:

 - **Node.js** 18.0.0 or later (Node 20.x LTS recommended)
 - **npm** 9.x or later (ships with Node.js)
+- **PostgreSQL** 13 or later (for the case management API)

 You can verify your toolchain with: